Skatteetaten/aurora-openshift/docs/openshift.md

 # The Aurora OpenShift Platform

-# TODOs

- * Need a section on the open source strategy of the NTA.

 # Introduction

 Welcome to the Aurora OpenShift Platform of the [Norwegian Tax Administration (NTA)](http://skatteetaten.no/en/person/) on GitHub.
 The Norwegian Tax